aws/karpenter-provider-aws/website/content/en/preview/upgrade-guide/_index.md

 When there is a breaking change we will:

 * Increment the minor version when in major version 0
-* Add a permanent separate file named `migrating_to_vx.y.z.md` to our website (linked at the bottom of this page) clearly explaining the breaking change and what needs to be done on the user side to ensure a safe upgrade
+* Add a permanent separate section named `upgrading to vx.y.z+` under [released upgrade notes](#released-upgrade-notes) clearly explaining the breaking change and what needs to be done on the user side to ensure a safe upgrade
-* Add the sentence “This is a breaking change, please refer to `migrating_to_x.y.z.md` for upgrade instructions” to the top of the release notes and in all our announcements
+* Add the sentence “This is a breaking change, please refer to the above link for upgrade instructions” to the top of the release notes and in all our announcements

 ## How Do We Find Incompatibilities